thomasboevith/nissen/README.md

 Source code for På loftet sidder nissen text adventure

-Included for compilation are Inform6.31 compiler, the Inform 6.11 library and the Danish Inform 6.11 library.
+Included is the Inform 6.31 compiler, the Inform 6.11 library and the Danish Inform 6.11 library needed to compile the nissen.inf source code into the nissen.z5 story file.

 ## Usage